EricFn/myQuery-API/README.md

 ﻿#
-Custom and simple functional encapsulation for jquery
+Custom and simple Imitative encapsulation for jquery